 Many people choose to make sleep a priority and find that they can do so by following a bedtime routine, exercising regularly, eating sleep-promoting foods, and relaxing before bed.
 However, there is a unique aspect of sleep hygiene that requires even extra attention.
-One that should be at the front of finding better sleep – the sleep environment.
+One that should be at the front of finding better sleep – is the sleep environment.
 You spend 1/3rd of your life sleeping in a bedroom.
 Too often, people oversee the importance of a bedroom sleeping well.
 Many of us use our bedrooms to watch TV, surf the Internet, chat with our spouses about life choices, and a variety of other non-sleep activities.
 If sleep is significant to you, it’s time to examine your bedroom’s effects on your sleep and ways to improve it.

-How to Maximize your Bedroom to Sleep
+How to Maximize Your Bedroom to Sleep

 1. Change the way you think about Bedroom

 One of the essential keys to maximizing sleep efficiency in your bedroom is connecting your bedroom.
 Ideally, your bedroom should only use for two purposes: sleep and romance.
 Everything that done in your bedroom serves no other purpose than to distract you from rest.
 But how can you improve your bedroom so that it is only associated with sleep?